Top

 Yes.
 Your attorney can file a Motion to Modify Parenting Time.
 While there are no guarantees about how courts will respond, they tend to look favorably on the idea of children being able to have vacation time with each parent.

 Ideally, your ex will also see the wisdom in you getting vacation time with the kids (and maybe even looking forward to some downtime themselves).
-You may well reach a verbal agreement and, perhaps, also in writing, like in an email thread.
+You may reach a verbal agreement and, perhaps, in writing, like in an email thread.

 Even so, the motion to modify should still be filed.
-It’s in everyone’s best interest–you, your ex, and the kids–for the visitation and custody agreement to be in a legally enforceable agreement.
+It’s in everyone’s best interest–you, your ex, and the kids–for the visitation and custody agreement to be in a legally enforceable contract.
 Circumstances change.
 The cordial relationship you and your ex have one day can take a turn the wrong way tomorrow.
 The custody agreement is meant to protect against that.

 Parental Kidnapping

-Now, we aren’t saying you’ll get the most severe penalty for a scenario like the one described.
-Parental kidnapping laws and penalties are intended for cases where the parent taking the kids really doesn’t intend to return them.
+We aren’t saying you’ll get the most severe penalty for a scenario like the one described.
+Parental kidnapping laws and penalties are intended for cases where the parent taking the kids doesn’t intend to return them.
 But it is important to understand that simply taking a child in violation of your custody agreement does fall under the parental kidnapping umbrella and will land you in serious hot water.

 Getting the Right Visitation Agreement the First Time